What actually slows people down in HYROX? A look at the splits from singles finishers at HYROX Bengaluru 2026 (Season 8)

 | 18 | SkiErg | 4:51 | 5:42 | +0:51 | 1.4% |

-The Wall Balls multiplier is striking and consistent — the bottom quartile takes roughly twice as long as the top in every division:
+The Wall Balls station is striking.
+The bottom quartile takes roughly twice as long as the top:

 | Division | Wall Balls: Top | Bottom | Multiplier |